-The Great Plains (GP) ADA Center is part of the University of Missouri College of Human Environmental Sciences - Architectural Studies Department.
+The Great Plains (GP) ADA Center is part of the University of Missouri College of Art and Sciences- Architectural Studies Department.
 Our service region stretches over 1,000 miles and consists of both rural communities and major urban areas.
-The GP ADA Center emphasizes capacity-building and ADA implementation strategies in provision of its core services.
-Two main areas of our service efforts are:
+The Great Plains ADA Center emphasizes capacity-building and ADA implementation strategies in provision of its core services: training, technical assistance, dissemination, and capacity building.
+Main areas of our service efforts are:

-- Working with communities and businesses to appoint and train ADA Coordinators and to ensure these Coordinators have ongoing technical support.
+- Work with communities and businesses to appoint and train ADA Coordinators and to ensure these Coordinators have ongoing technical support.

 ADA Coordinator Training Certification Program

-The ADA Coordinator Training Certification Program (ACTCP) certifies that participants have completed quality training that provides the knowledge base and tools necessary to be effective in the role of an ADA Coordinator.
+The ADA Coordinator Training Certification Program (ACTCP) is a nation-wide program that certifies members have completed quality training that provides the knowledge base and tools necessary to be effective in the role of an ADA Coordinator.

 The ACTCP provides five major services: